ivoysey/agdademo/patter.md

 we can do better!

+the reason we usually talk about associativity and commutativity is that they give us some sense in which we can move arguments around in that big expression. the real intuition is that `foldr` and `foldl` do the same thing when strict order doesn't matter: structural and tail recursion both consume the whole list, just processing the elements in a different order.

-so let's think of a property for `f` that does make sense with respect to its real type. there's kind of only one thing that you can do that has a "move the arguments around!" kind of flavor to it and still type checks:
+let's think of a property for `f` that _does_ make sense with respect to its real type amd has the "move the arguments around!" kind of flavor to it and still type checks. there's kind of only one choice:

 ```agda
   f a (f b c) == f b (f a c)
 ```

-it's easy to check that if `A` and `B` are the same and `f` is commutative and associative then it also has this property, so that's a sign that we're on the right track. (there's also nothing else that type checks)
+happily, it's easy to check that if `A` and `B` are the same and `f` is commutative and associative then it also has this property, so that's another sign that we're on the right track.

 restating our theorem, we get